Stonesjtu/go-docker/README.md

 Manage user job (batch/interactive) submissions with Docker (like gridengine on nodes).
 User does not need to have Docker rights, everything will go through the application.
 Linked to the system users (or ldap), user will have their home mounted automatically as well as other configured directories according to required priviledges in container.
-They will be to run jobs with their uid/gid or as root in the container.
+They will be able to run jobs with their uid/gid or as root in the container.

 Go-Docker supports a plugin system to manage authentication, scheduling and execution of containers.

 User specify his job command line and requirements (docker image, cpu, ram) via a CLI tool and go-d-web Web UI.

 ## Dependencies

 apt-get install libldap2-dev gcc libsasl2-dev (Debian/Ubuntu)

 yum install libldap-devel gcc cyrus-sasl-devel (Fedora/CentOS)

 pip install -r requirements.txt